masc-ucsc/docs/docs/pyrope/07-typesystem.md

 ```

-Non-Pyrope calls use the same Pyrope lambda definition but they do not have
+Non-Pyrope calls use the same Pyrope lambda definition.
-the `where` clause.

 If no type is provided, a C++ call assumes a `pipe(...inp)->(...out)` type is